parth3083/GTA-VI/README.md

-# GTA VI Landing Page Implementation
+# GTA VI Landing Page

 This project is a stunning front-end implementation inspired by the highly anticipated upcoming game Grand Theft Auto VI.
 The website features an eye-catching UI with immersive animations that capture the essence of the GTA franchise while showcasing modern web development techniques.